Why Marijuana Dispensaries Near You Can't Take Credit Cards

 As long as cannabis remains illegal at the federal level, banks will refuse to allow dispensaries to accept credit card transactions as a payment option.
-Even though consumers are constantly asking, do dispensaries take credit cards and if not, why don't dispensaries take card?
+Even though consumers are constantly asking, can dispensaries take credit cards and if not, why don't dispensaries take card?
 It’s not the dispensary’s fault, credit cards are backed by banks that are federally regulated.

 The Marijuana Opportunity Reinvestment and Expungement Act (MORE Act), has passed the US House of Representatives, but the current banking issues will likely remain unchanged until federal reforms are actually signed into law.